FK Lokomotíva Trnava

 FK Lokomotíva Trnava is a Slovak football club, based in the town of Trnava.

+History

+Founded as AC Vozovka in 1935, the club played its matches next to the railway line from Trnava to Leopoldov.
+In 1950 the club would be renamed to Lokomotíva Trnava.
+In 1999, long-time player Peter Moravčík took over the club.

+Youth

-Lokomotiv Trnava is known for its education of young footballers.
+Lokomotiva Trnava is known for its education of young footballers.
 In 2024, the under-13 team won the championship title in the second league west, while the under-15 category finished second in its league competition.
+The majority of youth players that show promise in the Lokomotiva academy are transferred to Spartak Trnava.